b4mboo/prophet/README.md

       end

       # Finally, specify which code to run.
 (Defaults to `rake`.)
-      # NOTE: If you don't set config.success manually to a boolean value,Pullermann
+      # NOTE: If you don't set config.success manually to a boolean value,Prophet
       # will try to determine it by looking at whether the last system call returned
       # 0 (= success).
       config.execution do